davidparsson/stable-revision-finder/README.md

 Running the Tests
 -----------------
-The tests uses two packages to be installed:
+The tests uses two packages to be installed. `mockito` and `unittest-xml-reporting`.
+They can be installed using `easy_install` like this:

 <pre>
-easy_install mockito
-easy_install unittest-xml-reporting
+easy_install mockito unittest-xml-reporting
 </pre>

 The tests can then be run by executing `./tests.py`.